Understanding the Ukraine Permission Extension (UPE) Scheme

 Conclusion

-The Ukraine Permission Extension scheme provides essential stability for Ukrainians and their families already rebuilding their lives in the UK.
-With the new 2025 Home Office update, applicants now have the chance to extend their stay up to 3.5 years — maintaining access to work, education, and support.
+The Ukraine Permission Extension scheme provides essential stability for Ukrainians and their families who are already rebuilding their lives in the UK.
+With the new 2025 Home Office update, applicants now have the chance to extend their stay up to 3.5 years.
+This extension helps maintain access to work, education, and support.

 For full details, visit the official UK Government guidance.